FreeTrav/psPILOT/psPILOT.md

  R:Output a variable expression
  T:Thank you, $NAME.

+Y
+Equivalent to TY: (type if last match successful)

+N
+Equivalent to TN: (type if last match unsuccessful)

 U
 Use (call) a subroutine.
 A subroutine starts with a label and ends with E: Example:

  R:Call subroutine starting at label *INITIALIZE U:*INITIALIZE

-Y
-Equivalent to TY: (type if last match successful) Parentheses
+Parentheses
 If there is parenthesized expression in a statement, it is a conditional expression, and the statement is processed only if the test has a value of 'true'.
 Example: